apache/royale-docs/libraries/crux.md

 for your Apache Royale project.

-*Documentation will appear here as soon as it is available.*
+*Documentation will appear here as soon as it is available.
+You can check the official Swiz Framework docs in the meanwhile [here](https://swizframework.jira.com/wiki/spaces/SWIZ/overview){:target='_blank'}.
+Think that documentation was created for the original Flex framework so it's not 100% accurate for Royale.*